AdamKyle/flare/resources/info/home/section-1.md

 >    </a>
 ></div>
 >
-> You can also access your settings from here to turn on and off emails and change your security questions.
+> You can also access your settings from here to turn on and off emails and manage other aspects.
 > Read more about that in the [settings](/information/settings) section.